vatsalgupta67/All-In-One-CyberSecurity-Resources/README.md

 ## *Made with :heart: in :india:*

 # Vision
-A common updated repo for all, which can act as a pyramid for sub-sets, walkthroughs, starting points, contents and other new or demanding resources in industry.
+A common updated repo for all, which can act as a pyramid for sub-sets, walkthroughs, starting points, contents and other new or demanding resources in industry. **Consists of all free and publicly available resources**

 **We are here to help beginners for initializing their access in industry!!**